Quansight/Quansight-website/README.md

   be added to the `apps/labs/public/posts/<post-name>` directory, for example, `apps/labs/public/posts/hello-world-post`.
 There is no need to provide a full image path, so the path name should start with `/posts/`.
-- `hero` - the object for the Hero section of the post.
+- `hero` (required) - the object for the Hero section of the post.
 This can have two different structures:
   - The first structure is an object with `imageSrc` and `imageAlt`.
 The `imageSrc` property is a path to the hero image, which is displayed on the blog post page between the nav bar and the blog heading title.
 The `imageAlt` property is alternative text for the image.